innot/argparseDecorator/docs/source/usage.rst

 A typical use case for a command line interface is via a remote ssh connection.
-These are usually implemented with :external:mod:`asyncio` code. *ArgParseDecorator* supports this with the :meth:`~.ArgParseDecorator.execute_async` method which is functionally equivalent to :meth:`~.ArgParseDecorator.execute`, but is implemented as a coroutine which can be awaited.
+These are usually implemented with :external:mod:`asyncio` code. *ArgParseDecorator* supports this with the :meth:`~.argparse_decorator.ArgParseDecorator.execute_async` method which is functionally equivalent to :meth:`~.argparse_decorator.ArgParseDecorator.execute`, but is implemented as a coroutine which can be awaited.

 To make full use of this the command functions should be `coroutines <https://docs.python.org/3/library/asyncio-task.html#coroutines>`_ as well.
-After parsing the given command line input, :meth:`~.ArgParseDecorator.execute_async` will then `await <https://docs.python.org/3/reference/expressions.html#await>`_ the command coroutine.
+After parsing the given command line input, :meth:`~.argparse_decorator.ArgParseDecorator.execute_async` will then `await <https://docs.python.org/3/reference/expressions.html#await>`_ the command coroutine.

 Here is a simple example for a sleep command that will pause the cli while other stuff could continue to run: